m-ahmedy/CDOEND-Project-Guides/Project-2/instructions/3-networking.md

 We will go with 10.0.0.0/16 CIDR Block for the VPC, each subnet will take a portion of this block

-Check this valuable reource on subnetting and PV
+Check this valuable resource for understanding [IPv4, CIDR, and VPC Subnets](https://www.youtube.com/watch?v=z07HTSzzp3o)

 | Item             | CIDR        | Parameter Name     |
 | ---------------- | ----------- | ------------------ |